TerminalAddict/ta.com-website/_posts/2020-02-13-Lets-Encrypt-setup-on-Debian.md

 In this post I'll explain how I set up [Nginx](https://www.nginx.com){: target="_blank"} to use Let's Encrypt SSL certs.

 ## Initial install and setup
-I decide a while ago that [Dehydrated](https://github.com/dehydrated-io/dehydrated){: target="_blank"} would be the scipt I would use to manage my SSL certs.
+I decide a while ago that [Dehydrated](https://github.com/dehydrated-io/dehydrated){: target="_blank"} would be the script I would use to manage my SSL certs.
 And conveniently for me there is a Debian package.
 So let's install it.

 ```aptitude install dehydrated```